PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Authentication and Player Profile/Twitter Authentication.md

 src: /Tutorials/Authentication and Player Profile/Twitter Authentication.md
 ---

-# How to authenticate a player using their Twitter account
+# How to Authenticate a Player Using their Twitter Account

 Twitter authentication allows you to provide your players with a simple way to sign in with their Twitter account, and allows the GameSparks platform to then use the player's profile to drive its social features.
 In this exercise you'll go through setting up the necessary configuration with Twitter and how you can then use that to connect your players.

-## Setting up a Twitter application
+## Setting up a Twitter Application

 First things first, you need a Twitter account.
 Head over to [Twitter's dev portal](https://dev.twitter.com/user/login?destination=home) and sign in if you have one, or sign up if you don't (if you've just signed up, make sure you've clicked the link in the confirmation email or you won't be able to sign in as a dev!).